 If you’re using a power source with a low current such as a computer’s USB port, it can take up to 4 hours to fully charge your GoPro’s battery.

 If you’re using a standard AC wall charger, it shouldn’t take longer than 2 hours.
 It should be at about 80 percent after 1 hour.

-The new USB-C SuperCharger for the HERO5 models are faster still, but precisely how much improvement you see in practice varies by specific model of camera or accessory; GoPro claims it can range from 20 percent to 70 percent faster.
+The USB-C SuperCharger is faster still, but precisely how much improvement you see in practice varies by specific model of camera or accessory; GoPro claims it can range from 20 percent to 70 percent faster.

-This includes the HERO7 Black, HERO6 Black, HERO (2018), Fusion, HERO5 Black, HERO4 Black, HERO4 Silver, HERO3+ Black, and HERO3 Black.
+This includes the HERO9 Black, HERO8 Black, MAX, HERO7 Black, HERO6 Black, HERO (2018), Fusion, HERO5 Black, HERO4 Black, HERO4 Silver, HERO3+ Black, and HERO3 Black.
 Something all of these cameras have in common is that you can remove the battery.
 That adds flexibility.

 Option 1: Charge the Battery in the Camera: You can charge the battery in the camera.

 If you’re using the HERO5 models, the fastest in-camera charging is by using a high-current USB-C port such as those on GoPro’s own SuperCharger.